 The long standing aim of Operation Chough remains to see the Red-billed Chough re-established in Cornwall and able to maintain a healthy population.
 This aim has now been expanded to include chough populations, and re-establishments, elsewhere in the UK.

-Currently, there is a small population of closely related choughs living around Cornwall’s coast.
+Currently, there is a growing population of closely related choughs living around Cornwall’s coast.
 These are descendants of three (or possibly five) wild birds, known from genetic tests to be originally from Ireland.
-These birds, with a few other choughs from outside the county, now reperesents the chough gene pool in Cornwall.
+These birds, with a few other choughs from outside the county, now represent the chough gene pool in Cornwall.

 We recognise the high importance of this pioneer population and are maintaining a watching brief with regard to them, while being concerned at the small genetic diversity of the founders and the long intervals between incoming birds.